FHA Home Appraisal Guidelines in 2023

 - The 2nd appraisal cannot be charged to the borrower, a lender or loan officer needs to cover it.

-What are the Changes to the FHA Appraisal Guidelines in 2022
+Changes to the FHA Appraisal Guidelines in 2023

 The new guidelines are designed to increase the number of low and moderate-income borrowers who have a lower credit score and cannot qualify for a conventional mortgage.
 The appraisal guidelines for FHA loans are more strict than for other types of mortgages where a minimum 620 or 640 FICO score is required.